minnojs/minno-quest/src/0.1/manager/messages.md

 ```

 `showFeedback` automatically gathers feedback from the global object and displays it within your page.
 It takes an options object as its single argument.
 The feedback is gathered from the global object by going through each task object (current) and searching for the `feedback` property.
 It depends on the individual tasks respecting this convention.
-You can fine tune the way feedback is collected and desplayed using the following options:
+You can fine tune the way feedback is collected and displayed using the following options:

-property        | description
+Property        | Description
 --------------- | ---------------------
 pre             | A string to be injected before each feedback (default :'&lt;p&gt;').
 post            | A string to be injected after each feedback (default :'&lt;/p&gt;').